 Message String Meaning SELECTED UNSELECTED The selection state of an item being watched has changed.
 Value contains the object identifier of the component whose selection changed.
 SELECTIONCHANGED The selected item within the current iTool changed.
 Value contains an empty string.
-ADDITEMS MOVEITEMS REMOVEITEMS A call to the Add, Move, or Remove method of an IDLitContainer that supports the IDLitIMessaging interface is made.
+ADDITEMS MOVEITEMS REMOVEITEMS A call to the Add, Move, or Remove method of an IDLitContainer that supports the IDLitIMessaging interface was made.
 Value contains the object identifier of the item that was added, moved, or removed.
 SETPROPERTY The value of a property has been changed on a component.
-In some cases, Value contains the identifier of the property that changed.
-SENSITIVE UNSENSITIVE The SENSITIVE property of a component has changed.
-Value contains an empty string.
+If a single property was changed, Value contains the identifier of the property that changed.
+If multiple properties were changed, Value contains a null string.

-Table 2-1: Standard iTool Messages.
+Table 2-1: Standard iTool Messages